yhs666/mc-docs.zh-cn/articles/data-factory/configure-azure-ssis-integration-runtime-performance.md

 $ResourceGroupName = "[your Azure resource group name]"
 $DataFactoryName = "[your data factory name]"
 # For supported regions, see https://azure.microsoft.com/global-infrastructure/services/?regions=china-non-regional,china-east,china-east-2,china-north,china-north-2&products=all
-$DataFactoryLocation = "China East"
+$DataFactoryLocation = "China East 2"

 ### Azure-SSIS integration runtime information - This is a Data Factory compute resource for running SSIS packages
 $AzureSSISName = "[specify a name for your Azure-SSIS IR]"
 $AzureSSISDescription = "[specify a description for your Azure-SSIS IR]"
 # For supported regions, see https://azure.microsoft.com/global-infrastructure/services/?regions=china-non-regional,china-east,china-east-2,china-north,china-north-2&products=all
-$AzureSSISLocation = "ChinaEast"
+$AzureSSISLocation = "ChinaEast2"
 # For supported node sizes, see https://azure.cn/pricing/details/data-factory/ssis/
 $AzureSSISNodeSize = "Standard_D8_v3"
 # 1-10 nodes are currently supported